Dodgers' Bauer suspended 2 seasons over alleged sex assault

-Bauer's lengthy suspension comes after a San Diego woman, whom the pitcher had met through social media, alleged that Bauer beat and sexually abused her last year.
-She later sought — but was denied — a restraining order.
-Los Angeles prosecutors said in February there was insufficient evidence to prove the woman’s accusations beyond a reasonable doubt.
+Bauer's suspension — which will cover 324 games without pay — comes after a San Diego woman, whom the pitcher had met through social media, alleged that Bauer beat and sexually abused her last year.
+She later sought but was denied a restraining order.
+Los Angeles prosecutors said in February there was insufficient evidence to prove the woman's accusations beyond a reasonable doubt.

 “In the strongest possible terms, I deny committing any violation of the league’s domestic violence and sexual assault policy,” he said Friday in a statement.
 “I am appealing this action and expect to prevail.
 As we have throughout this process, my representatives and I respect the confidentiality of the proceedings.”